middyjs/middy/packages/http-response-serializer/README.md

 }
 ```

-The `default` (optional) option is used if the request and handler don't specify what type is wanted.
+The `defaultContentType` (optional) option is used if the request and handler don't specify what type is wanted.

 ## Serializer Functions